mesobrain/NEATmap_software/README.md

 Code source, tutorial, documentation are available at: https://github.com/mesobrain/NEATmap.

-Whole-brain is available at: https://zenodo.org/record/8133486.
+Whole-brain test dataset is available at: https://zenodo.org/record/8133486.
 <br />

 ### 2. Installation $ Running <a name="installation"></a>